VFPX/Win32API/samples/sample_211.md

 ## Comment:
 The LoadImage is used to read data from a bitmap file into corresponding structures and to provide a handle.
 With this handle bitmap data is transferred to the device context of a default printer.

-Actually this code is much similar to the <a href=?example=158>Printing the image of a FoxPro form</a> code.
+Actually this code is much similar to the [Printing the image of a FoxPro form](sample_158.md) code.
 The only difference is the origin of the bitmap handle.
 In this example it is the result of reading data from a bitmap file.
 Otherwise, while printing a form, the bitmap handle is retrieved from the device context of the form.

 ***